ColinAllenDev/8-Puzzle/README.md

 The program is implemented using the **C** programming language for full control over the data structures and pointers required.

 #### 1. Create a Random Initial State
-This works the same as it did in Assignment 1, creating a random board configuration that our algorithm will attempt to solve.
+In this initial stage we are creating a random board configuration that our algorithm will attempt to solve.
 Here, we can implement a method for making sure the board is solveable, if that is something we want to do.

 ```cpp
 /* The data-structure representing a board configuration.